About IMEU

 Our Mission

-The IMEU assists journalists who are working on stories about Palestine or the Palestinians by:
+The IMEU assists journalists who are working on stories about Palestine or Palestinians by:

-• Providing access to the latest news stories, expert analysis, photographs and other visuals
+- Providing access to the latest news stories and expert analysis.

-• Putting journalists in contact with Palestinian women and men from all walks of life — including artists, poets, businesspeople, medical professionals, policymakers, and more — who are willing to be interviewed.
+- Connecting journalists with Palestinian people from all walks of life — including artists, poets, entrepreneurs, healthcare professionals, policymakers, and more — who are willing to be interviewed.

-• Providing a comprehensive set of answers to the most commonly asked questions about Palestine and the Palestinians
+- Providing a comprehensive set of answers to the most commonly asked questions about Palestine and Palestinians.

 Diverse opinions are necessary for the free and full exchange of ideas.
 The IMEU can best serve the media and the public by staying independent and providing access to a range of voices.

-Violence is abhorrent — whether perpetrated by individuals or by states — and must be repudiated in all its forms.
+We believe that violence is abhorrent and that violence against civilians — whether perpetrated by individuals or by states — is never justified and must be repudiated in all its forms.

 Who We Are